Wild parsnip (Pastinaca sativa)

 Leaves: Rosette leaves are pinnately compound with 5-15 broad, ovate to oblong leaflets.
 Stem leaves are alternate, with 2-5 pairs of opposite, sharply toothed leaflets.
 Petioles wrap around the stem.
 Upper stem leaves are reduced to narrow bracts.

-Fruits & seeds: Seeds are flat, round, yellowish, and slightly ribbed.
-Seeds remain viable in the soil for 4 years.
+Fruits & seeds: Seeds are flat, round, yellowish and slightly ribbed.
+Seeds remain viable in the soil for four years.

 Roots: Long, thick taproot.

-Similar species: Wild parsnip can be confused with 2 native prairie species—golden Alexander (Zizia aurea) and prairie parsley (Polytaenia nuttallii).
+Similar species: Wild parsnip can be confused with two native prairie species -- Golden Alexander (Zizia aurea) and prairie parsley (Polytaenia nuttallii).
 Golden Alexander is shorter and its leaves have only 3-7 leaflets.
 Prairie parsley leaves have few teeth and its flowers are rounded, not flat like wild parsnip.

 Control

-Mechanical: Cut root at an angle 1-2” below soil surface.
-A brush-cutter can also be used for large populations before seeds set.
-Remove flowering heads and dispose of in landfill or by burning.
+Mechanical: Cut the root at an angle 1-2” below the soil surface.
+A brush-cutter can also be used for large populations before seeds are set.
+Remove flowering heads and dispose of them in a landfill or by burning them.

-Chemical: Spot treat rosettes with 2, 4-D, metsulfuron methyl, or glyphosate.
-Spot treat adult plants mid-May to mid-June with metsulfuron methyl plus a surfactant.
+Chemical: Spot-treat rosettes with 2, 4-D, metsulfuron-methyl or glyphosate.
+Spot treat adult plants from mid-May to mid-June with metsulfuron-methyl plus a surfactant.

 Resources